 Google requires you to track conversions and have at least one conversion every month.
 To track conversions, you must install Google Analytics on your website.
 Google Analytics easily integrates with Google Ads and gives you a full suite of other data you can use to hone your digital presence.

 Further, these conversions must be valuable and non-trivial.
 While trivial conversions may boost your stats, these conversions won’t actually create value for your organization and may mislead anyone using them in their decision-making.
 If you have a high conversion rate, Google Grant compliance standards require you to confirm it’s meaningful to your work.
 If you have a low conversion rate, that may indicate you should revisit your keywords, adjust the ad content, or optimize the landing page.

 Don’t waste your Google Ads Grant!

 Use this Free Campaign Planner to organize your nonprofit’s campaigns, plan keywords, and save valuable time.

 Google’s compliance standards aren’t meant to be overly restrictive or burdensome.
-Instead, they’re designed to ensure that your Google Ads account is set up for success.
-By building your account for compliance, your organization will be able to lay a foundation for successful digital marketing with the Google Ad Grant.
+Instead, they’re designed to ensure your Google Ads account is set up for success.
+By actively pursuing Google Grant compliance, your organization can lay a foundation for successful search engine marketing.

-Once you get the hang of being compliant, you’ll be equipped with all the tools necessary to take your Google Ads account to the next level.
-Over time, you’ll learn how to write better ads, create more focused keywords, and ultimately, boost conversion rates.
-With the affordable Google Ad Grant, your organization will be in a position to share your mission across the world.
+Once you get the hang of complying with the rules, you’ll be equipped with all the tools necessary to take your Google Ads account to the next level.
+Over time, you’ll learn how to write better ads, target more focused keywords, and boost your conversion rates.
+With effective Google Ad Grant management, your organization will be in a strong position to share your mission with the world.